-This course is the next step in the accident reconstruction training program after completing the On-Scene Accident Investigation (Level I).
+This course is the next step in the accident reconstruction training program after completing the At Scene Collision Investigation (Level I).
 The course is two weeks (80 hours).

 Advanced Technical Accident Investigation consists of the following topics: